 You want to have stable electricity, available internet, water, good food, a good apartment and so on.
-So your living standards will be high, because your foreign currency can afford that.
+So your living standards will be high because there is a standard of living you are used to and because your foreign currency can afford it.

 Most Jobs in an African country will pay way less than you were paid in the WEST when compared.
 This is why the goal as an African repat is to have your income in dollars or pounds.
 It goes far in Africa.

 Hence, it is advisable to get jobs from multinationals located in the country you are repatriating to that will pay you in dollars, pounds or similar to what you were being paid in the WEST.

 On the other hand, you can get remote jobs that enable you to work online from anywhere in the world and not need to be in a physical location.

 - 12 things you must know before you move to an African country with kids.

 - Essential travel documents for your travel to Africa

 - 20 Safety measures for first time travellers

 11. Socialising and making new friendships with the locals might take time

 Unless you connect with other repats, and you are very good at making friends who are similar to you in thought process.
 It will take some time for you to get settled down and find your clique.